World's Ugliest Dog Contest: 2007

 The winner of the 2007 World's Ugliest Dog competition was a Chinese Crested-chihuahua mixed-breed dog named Elwood, who had placed second the previous year.
 Rascal, who won the 2002 title, became the Ugliest Dog on the West Coast.
 With the loss of Archie and Elwood, Rascal is the only dog alive to be "Ring of Champions" World's Ugliest Dog.
 Most of the competitors in the competition were also Chinese Crested, because the breed can exhibit exaggerated traits like a mohawk, bug eyes, and a long, wagging tongue.
 Elwood died at the age of 8 on November 28, 2013.

 2008

 The 2008 World's Ugliest Dog competition was won by a Chinese Crested dog named Gus.
 Eleven dogs took part in the competition.

 Rascal, the 2002 World's Ugliest Dog and Ring of Champions holder, won the World's Oldest Ugly Dog Contest in Fort Bragg, California on August 30, 2008, making him the only dog to win both top titles.

 On November 10, 2008, Gus died.
 He was 9 years old.
-Runner up Rascal, The 2002 World's Ugliest Dog, frepresented the Contest and Fair officially as the World's Ugliest Dog in the Petaluma Butter and Eggs parade.
+Runner up Rascal, The 2002 World's Ugliest Dog, represented the Contest and Fair officially as the World's Ugliest Dog in the Petaluma Butter and Eggs parade.